Aditi-Gajurel/Aditi-Gajurel.github.io/_posts/2022-01-03-linear-models-in-machine-learning.md

 1. Linear regression should be linear in parameters.

-The response variable,  𝑦  is the function of input variables,  𝑥 's and parameters,  𝛽 's.
+The response variable, 𝑦 is the function of input variables, 𝑥's and parameters,  𝛽's.
 But the linearity condition is up to parameters.
 The output variable should be linear in terms of parameters, not necessarily in terms of input variables.

 For example:
 The equation below is linear in terms of both inputs and parameters, so hold the assumption.